java-to-kotlin/java-to-kotlin.github.io/_posts/2024-06-01-refactoring-beyond-the-commit.md

 tags:
 ---

 In our "Mastering Kotlin Refactoring" workshop at KotlinConf 2024, we categorised refactorings by the effort involved to propagate the code improvements beyond your local workspace.
-This resulted in three categories of refactoring, of increasing effort:
+We came up with three categories of refactoring, of increasing effort:

 **Single Commit:**